 And generate a sense of urgency in meeting the goal

 Setting a goal is also incredibly important for your internal team.
 It ensures that you are all on the same page when it comes to results and whether or not you have succeeded.
 That is why it is important to have SMART goals that allow you to pivot your strategy.

 Pro Tip: Have fun with it!
-As you work towards your goal, use a fundraising thermometer to motivate donors and allow them to visually see the impact their community is having.
-They work especially well when you are closing in on reaching your goal.
+Elevate traditional fundraising with an interactive donor experience by gamifying the journey.
+For example, as you work towards your goal, use a fundraising thermometer to motivate donors and allow them to visually see the impact their community is having.
+Or add leaderboards to spur some friendly competition.
+Gamification is a game-changer in food bank fundraising.

 Tie Donation Amounts to Outcomes

 Food bank fundraisers are at an advantage because the mission doesn’t need to be explained.
 Other nonprofits might need to start out by explaining how a certain disease affects someone or how an environmental issue affects a region or how a social cause impacts the community before asking for support.
 Everyone understands hunger.